-In our first practicum, which was earlier in the program, we gained experience applying the skills developed in Early Childhood Education program and techniques learned in class to the job site.
+In our first practicum, which was earlier in the program, we gained experience applying the skills developed in the Early Childhood Education program and techniques learned in class to the job site.
 These skills and techniques had been mainly theoretical up until our first practicum.
 Even though we’d been to daycares for numerous observations, practicum promised to be a completely different experience.
-We were going to be part of a childcare center for almost a month, and get to know the children, staff, family members, and the facility’s organization.
+We were going to be part of a childcare center for almost a month and get to know the children, staff, family members, and the facility’s organization.

 Though I had been working with children since I finished university in Mexico, I felt very nervous about my first practicum.
 This feeling went away the moment I set foot in the facility.
 I looked around, and I thought to myself, “I’m ready.
-I prepared my resources and I have the fundamental teachings of Early Childhood Education in my head.
+I prepared my resources, and I have the fundamental teachings of Early Childhood Education in my head.
 I’ve got this.”

 Then the first child came running to me and hugged me, and at that moment, I knew I was ready.